New Jersey State Flag: History, Meaning, and Design in 2026

 Flanking the shield are two allegorical figures, serving as supporters of the coat of arms.
 On the viewer’s left stands Liberty, personified by a woman holding a staff topped with a Phrygian cap, a classic symbol of freedom.
 She represents the unwavering commitment to independence and the ideals of a free society that fueled the American Revolution.
 On the right stands Ceres, the Roman goddess of agriculture, holding a cornucopia brimming with produce.
 Ceres reinforces the theme of abundance and prosperity derived from the state’s fertile lands, working in conjunction with the plows to emphasize agricultural wealth.

-Every detail on the New Jersey state flag contributes to a comprehensive narrative.
+Every detail on the New Jersey state flag contributes to a complete narrative.
 From the Revolutionary War colors to the agricultural symbols and allegorical figures, the flag speaks volumes about the state’s journey and its core values.
 It embodies the spirit of those who fought for freedom, the hard work that built a thriving economy, and the enduring quest for both liberty and prosperity.
-When you see the New Jersey state flag waving proudly, it’s not just an emblem; it’s a condensed history lesson and a vibrant declaration of identity.
+The flag, therefore, stands as a powerful emblem of New Jersey’s past, present, and future aspirations.

 Frequently Asked Questions